God-Im-Bored/NBA_Shot_Charts/README.md

 # NBA Players' Shot Charts

-This project is used to display the current weather based on the user's location and allows the user to search for another city's forecast.
+This project is used to display a player's efficiency for each shot type and shot zone as well as display a shot graph, based on specified season.

 ## Getting Started